 Big Clean Switch only lists suppliers which pay them referral fees, which may mean some tariffs which would meet their other criteria are not listed.
 This approach allows them to carry out a detailed assessment of each tariff to ensure it meets their environmental and customer service standards.
 We receive a proportion of these referral fees.

-Homebox aims to lists all tariffs, with a filter for Green Plans.
-They get referral fees from some of the suppliers.
+Homebox aims to lists as wide a range of tariffs as possible, with a filter for Green Plans.
+They get referral fees from some of the suppliers, but list suppliers regardless of fees, only excluding suppliers where there are difficulties in providing reliable switching for the customer.
 We receive a payment from Homebox for every switch made through this site.

 The Green Electricity Marketplace website provides links to switching services.
 If you use this site or a linked site to switch services, any contractual agreements are with your chosen switching service and supplier.
 Any personal data supplied will be held and used by the switching service and / or chosen supplier under their terms of service and privacy policies, see below.